LighghtEeloo/clash-from-the-gates-up/doc/1-drug.md

-`::` is more widely used than top-level type declarations.
+`::` is more widely used than top-level type annotations.
 In fact, you can use it for any type ascription.

 ```haskell
 mysterious = 42 :: Float